 Have you heard of the popular idea of reading a quality biography on every President of the United States?
 There are blogs where bloggers trace their journey through the Presidents, there are groups on Goodreads dedicated to this pursuit, and there are far more people starting this quest than you might imagine.
-I don’t know exactly what percentage of them finish, but many start.
+I don’t know exactly what percentage of them finish, but many begin.
 Presidential biographies do quite well on non-fiction bestseller lists as well.

 Why might this be so popular?
-Well, it makes a good bucket list item–I mean, we have 44 Presidents so far.
+Well, it makes a good bucket list item–I mean, we have 45 Presidents so far.
 Still, there has to be more to it than that.
 More profitably, it is an exciting and thorough way to grasp the history of our country.
-Even if you love to read, and even if you love history, have you ever read anything more boring than a text book?
+Even if you love to read, and even if you love history, have you ever read anything more boring than a textbook?
 Stringing together key facts will never match the living tales of history’s greatest shapers.
 In addition, disgust with modern history might make going into the past a cathartic experience.

 I have decided to join the other Presidential biography readers to the lofty heights of achieving this goal.
 My only difference is that I am going to be a rebel to the typical rules of accomplishing it.
 I will not force myself to read them in order, but as the spirit moves me.
 I also might read two or three of one President before I read one of another.
 The point is pleasant reading, learning, and growth.
 In other words, I am more excited about the journey than the summit.